Stephen Lecce

-Stephen Francis Lecce (/it/; born November 26, 1986) is a Canadian politician and Ontario's current minister of Energy and Mines.
-Lecce served as the Ontario Minister of Education from 2019 to 2024.
+Stephen Francis Lecce (/it/; born November 26, 1986) is a Canadian politician and Ontario's minister of Energy and Mines.
+Lecce was the Ontario Minister of Education from 2019 to 2024.
 A member of the Progressive Conservative (PC) Party, Lecce is the member of Provincial Parliament (MPP) for King—Vaughan, representing the riding in the Legislative Assembly of Ontario since his election in 2018.
 Before running for office, Lecce worked in the Prime Minister's Office (PMO) as the director of media relations during Stephen Harper's tenure.

 Early life

 Lecce was born in Vaughan, Ontario, the son of Italian immigrants who came to Canada in the late 1950s.
 At age 13, he worked for then-PC MPP Al Palladini's successful re-election campaign in 1999.

 Education and early career

 Lecce attended St. Margaret Mary Catholic Elementary School in Woodbridge, St. Michael's College School in Toronto, and later the University of Western Ontario (UWO), completing a Bachelor of Arts in political science.
 There, he was elected and served as president of UWO's University Students' Council.
 While studying at UWO, he was initiated into the Sigma Chi fraternity, eventually serving as the UWO chapter's president.

 After graduation, Lecce joined the Prime Minister's Office (PMO) under Stephen Harper.
 Lecce was hired following a personal interaction with Harper in his capacity as president of UWO's Students' Council.
 At the PMO, Lecce served as deputy director of communications before being promoted to director of media relations.

 Lecce owns a public relations consultancy firm.